 ECON 1501 Introduction to Microeconomics

 Determination of prices; distribution of national income; theory of production.
-For a thorough introduction to economics, Econ 1021 also should be taken.
+For a thorough introduction to economics, "Introduction to Macroeconomics" should also be completed.

 Typical periods offered: Fall, Spring, Summer